“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 A guarantee that is not directly related to the offering itself, but instead allays an indirect fear that exists in a buyer’s mind.

 A classic example of an orthogonal guarantee is Domino’s Pizza’s “30 minutes or it’s free!” guarantee.
-They don’t guarantee that the pizza will be delicious or hot or satisfying or filling or anything else directly related the core product itself.
+They don’t guarantee that the pizza will be delicious or hot or satisfying or filling or anything else directly related the core product.

-Engaging in marketing efforts that seek to actively create leads (e.g., advertising, promotions, cold calls, email blasts, etc).
+Marketing efforts that seek to initiate conversations with potential buyers (e.g., advertising, promotions, cold calls, email blasts, etc).
 See also: Marketing, Inbound Marketing.

 Initiating a conversation with a someone from whom you want something.